mikedust/Personal.Mirror.Test.One/README.md

 ## Garaio.CompositeC1Packages.IssuuDocument

 ### What’s this package for?
-Provides the ability to configure Issuu Document Service for the usage within your C1 webpage.
-Local management of Issuu Document Settings.
-Ability to embed Issuu documents into your website.
+Local management of Issuu Document Settings and the ability to embed Issuu Documents into your website.

 ### When could I be interested in using this package?
-I'd like to use Issuu Document on my Composite C1 webpage and embed Issuu Documents over the C1 Console.
+I'd like to easily embed Issuu Document on my Composite C1 webpage using the C1 Console.

 ### How can I use it?
-After the package has been successfully installed, you have to configure it using your Issuu Parameters.
+After the package has been successfully installed, Configure it over the C1 Console.
 After that you will be able to easily embed new Documents on C1 webpages of your choice.

 ### Where can I find further information?